Service Of Supplication for the Conversion of Those Who Have Departed into Error

 After Again we pray for the Most Holy Governing Synod:

-Thou that desirest not the death of sinners, but awaitest their conversion and repentance, convert all those who have apostatized to Thy holy Church, we pray Thee, O merciful Lord, hearken and have mercy.
+Thou that desirest not the death of sinners, but awaitest their conversion and repentance, convert all those who have apostatized from Thy holy Church, we pray Thee, O merciful Lord, hearken and have mercy.

 Thou that hast created this world for Thy glory, work that those who oppose Thy word be converted, and glorify Thee our God with true faith and piety together with all the faithful, we pray Thee, all-powerful Creator, hearken and have mercy.